MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-integration-pack.md

 ## System Requirements

 Before you can install the Integration Pack for Configuration Manager, you must first install and configure the following listed software.
-For more information about how to install and configure Orchestrator and Active Directory, refer to the respective product documentation.
+For more information about how to install and configure Orchestrator and Active Directory, see the respective product documentation.

 -   System Center integration packs require System Center - Orchestrator and Configuration Manager.